Critics have responded to merchant opposition to the credit card fees they have to pay.

 Many stores have asked the government to lower interchange fees, which the merchants consider to be too high.
 In lawsuits and appeals to state and federal government, retailers allege that the method of pricing the fees is anticompetitive.
 Merchants note that they have little option but to accept interchange fees for taking credit cards.

-Critics expects that if interchange fees are lowered in the U.S., the same would happen.
+Critics expect that if interchange fees are lowered in the U.S., the same would happen.